 The frequent passing of enemy armies due to the Sundgau’s strategic position between the North and Mediterranean Seas, and between the two rivals, Paris and Vienna, did it more harm than good.

-Later, in the 16th century, the Sundgau found itself surrounded by powerful Protestant cities: Mulhouse to the north, Basle to the east and Montbéliard to the west.
-The Habsburgs took a very firm stance against all attempts to introduce the Reform in the Sundgau.
+Later, in the 16th century, the Sundgau found itself surrounded by powerful Protestant cities: Mulhouse to the north, Basel to the east and Montbéliard to the west.
+The Habsburgs took a very firm stance against all attempts to introduce the Reformation in the Sundgau.

 Subsequently, the dynasty was the spearhead of the Counter Reformation, encouraging the introduction of anti-reformist works (particularly monasteries and Jewish schools) in the Sundgau.

 However, from the Peace of Augsburg in 1555, Protestantism continued to make progress in Europe.